-When you’re considering a new air conditioning system from Controlled Climate Services for your Kennesaw, GA, home, you’ll have a lot of choices.
+When you’re considering a new air conditioning system from Controlled Climate Services for your Kennesaw, GA, or Atlanta area home, you’ll have a lot of choices.
 If you’re adding onto your home, planning new construction or upgrading an older home, ductless air conditioning is a wise choice.
 Read on for five frequently asked questions and answers about ductless air conditioning systems.

 1. How Efficient Is a Ductless Air Conditioning System?

 Ductless air conditioning systems, like other central air conditioning systems, are rated with the seasonal energy efficiency ratio (SEER) system.
 The newest ductless air conditioners average 19 SEER.
 Across all manufacturers, ductless air conditioners range from 16 to 21 SEER.
 You’ll pay more for an air conditioner with a higher SEER rating, but your monthly utility bills will be lower.
 If you currently use a window air conditioner or central air conditioner that’s 10 years old, its SEER is probably 10 to 14.
 Investing in a new ductless air conditioning system could lower the amount of energy your home uses for cooling by 20% to 40%.
 Look for a ductless air conditioner with the Energy Star certification for high-efficiency cooling.